jtirana98/Hydra_tackling-CF-in-SFL/README.md

-# Hydra_tackling-CF-in-SFL
+# Hydra: tackling Catastrophic Forgetting (CF) in Split Federated Learning (SFL)
-Framework for evaluating Catastrophic Forgetting (CF) in SFL, SL, and FL.
-Also, contains Hydra an extention for SplitFedV2 to tackle CF.
+Framework for evaluating CF in SFL, SL, and FL.
+Also, contains the implementation of Hydra, an extension for SplitFedV2 that tackles CF.